DROP [TEMPORARY] TABLE [IF EXISTS] tbl_name [, tbl_name] ... [RESTRICT | CASCADE]

 engine.
 (For example, if an abnormal server exit occurs after

 removal of the table from the storage engine but before

 The statement drops only

-The statement does not end an ongoing transaction.
+The statement does not cause an implicit commit.

-TEMPORARYtable is visible only to the session that created it, so no check is necessary.)
+TEMPORARYtable is visible only with the session that created it, so no check is necessary.

 to prevent accidentally dropping non-